Expand Neurons, Not Parameters: Methodology

-To study superposition under precise structural control, we construct a series of classification tasks based on satisfiable monotone read-once Boolean formulas in disjunctive normal form (DNF) \citep{o2014analysis}.
-Specifically, each formula is a disjunction of conjunctive clauses, each of which has exact four literals.
-Furthermore, all literals are positive and appear exactly once across the entire formula.
+\textbf{Symbolic reasoning}\\ For precise structural control, we construct a series of classification tasks based on satisfiable monotone read-once Boolean formulas \citep{o2014analysis}, expressed in disjunctive normal form (DNF).
+Each formula is a disjunction of conjunctive clauses, each of which has exactly four literals.
+All literals are positive and appear exactly once across the entire formula.
 For example: $ (x_1 \land x_2 \land x_3 \land x_4) \lor (x_5 \land x_6 \land x_7 \land x_8) \lor (x_9 \land x_{10} \land x_{11} \land x_{12})\cdots $

 Each input is a modified binary truth assignment to the full set of variables, and the label indicates whether the assignment satisfies the formula.
 This formulation creates one distinct, non-overlapping feature per clause, with no interference from variable reuse or negation.
 By increasing the number of clauses, we increase the number of independent features to be represented, thereby intensifying superposition pressure.
-Conversely, by reducing the number of hidden neurons in the classifier, we decrease the network’s representational capacity.
-This dual control allows us to induce or relieve superposition either from the feature side (via clause count) or from the neuron side (via layer width), enabling a clear experimental probe of the representational bottleneck.
-More details about the exact dataset construction can be found in Section \ref{sec:training}.
+Analogously, by reducing the number of hidden neurons in the classifier, we decrease the network’s representational capacity.
+This dual control allows us to induce or relieve superposition either from the feature side, via clause count, or from the neuron side, via layer width, enabling a clear experimental probe of the representational bottleneck.
+More details in \cref{sec:training}.